EditingFreemium

 Who should pick Ardour?

 Ardour is shaped for open-source daw fans.
-Its biggest strength: genuine professional daw capabilities.
 The pay-what-you-want model is genuinely unusual, and the feature set holds its own against commercial alternatives

 Is Ardour free?